kotsinas/Community-Detection-Algorithm-for-Social-Networks/README.md

-# thesis_repository
-Community Detection Algorithm for Social Networks using Threaded Binary Trees implemented in Python 3.8
+# Community Detection Algorithm for Social Networks using Threaded Binary Trees implemented in Python 3.8

 Undoubtedly, we are entering the era of a new universal digital state, where social networks count billions of users worldwide.
 The development and growing popularity of social media has a decisive influence on